upbound/platform-ref-aws/README.md

    `Organization`
 1. Verify access to your team `Control Planes` and Registries

-#### Provision a PostgreSQLInstance in your team Workspace GUI console
+#### Provision a CompositePostgreSQLInstance in your team Control Plane GUI console

 1. Browse the available self-service APIs (XRDs) Control Plane
-1. Provision a `PostgreSQLInstance` using the custom generated GUI for your Platform `Configuration`
+1. Provision a `CompositePostgreSQLInstance` using the custom generated GUI for your Platform `Configuration`
-1. View status / details in your `Workspace` GUI console
+1. View status / details in your `Control Plane` GUI console

 #### Connect kubectl to your team Control Plane

-1. Connect `kubectl` to a `Control Plane` from the self-service GUI console in a `Workspace`
+1. Connect `kubectl` to a `Control Plane` from the self-service GUI console.

 #### Provision a PostgreSQLInstance using kubectl